jfy133/eager1-tips-and-tricks/docs/setup.md

 ```
 The files should share the same `<SAMPLE_NAME>` and `_S<X>_` (where X represents a number).
 The lane information `_L00<X>_` and read pairing `_R<X>_` can have differnet numbers, but must be in the same order.

+## Loading the EAGER GUI

+If you are running EAGER from a server, and logging in via `ssh` remember to log into that server with `ssh -X` or `ssh -Y`.
+This is required to open the GUI windows.

+## Input Files Window (Select input *.fq/.fq.gz Files)

+This menu is aimed at describing the nature of your input data.
+You should make sure you know what your input files are - in terms of number of FASTQ files per sample, and what naming format they are in.

-Changing options in this menu in _some_ cases switch to some default parameters downstream.
+Changing options in this menu in _some_ cases switch in some default parameters downstream.

 * **Organism Type** Human is default.
 Switching to Bacteria or Other (i.e. animals) will turn on reporting of 'quality filtering' statistics in ReportTable.
 * **Age of Dataset** To our knowledge, this doesn't make any changes.